 Once I identify the consolidation, I mark two key levels:

-- Resistance: The premarket high
+- Last Point of Resistance: The premarket high

 - Support: The bottom of the consolidation range